eu-cdse/copernicus-browser/README.md

 ## About

 [Copernicus Browser](https://browser.dataspace.copernicus.eu/) is a search tool for satellite imagery, including Sentinel-1, 2, 3 and 5P.
-It was released as open-source to bring Earth Observation imagery closer to its end users.
+It was released as open-source to bring Earth Observation imagery closer to end users.

 Some features: